stronghips/PythonLessons/Lesson 2/README.md

 # Python Introduction 1
 2023-11-05

+## Python
+Python is an interpreted programming language, i.e. it is executed line by line by the Python interpreter.
+Languages like C or C++ are compiled languages, i.e. the source code is compiled into machine code before it is executed (usually much faster).

 ## Packages
 Packages contain functions and other things that we can use in our program.
 They have been written by someone and we can use the functionality